daniellimws/daniellimws.github.io/_ctfs/stack-ctf-20/password-manager/2020-12-10-password-manager.md

 Here we see that the program
 1. Takes 2 indices from the `indices` array
-2. Swaps the values at those indices of the `password` array
+2. Swaps the values at those indices of the `input` array
 3. Performs some operations (addition and modulus) on these values
-4. Saves them back into the `password` array
+4. Saves them back into the `input` array

 #### `__imp_result`

-Lastly, I need to know the values that the program is comparing the transformed password with, i.e. `__imp_result`.
+Lastly, I need to know the values that the program is comparing the transformed input with, i.e. `__imp_result`.
 Similar to `func4`, the values of `__imp_result` cannot be found in the decompilation.
 Only the following declaration exists.

 ```cs
 // Token: 0x04000037 RID: 55 RVA: 0x00004504 File Offset: 0x00002D04